loudoweb/SpriterHaxeEngine/README.md

 Known issues
 ------------
- - interpolation are not enough smooth at the end of a looping animation (need to check if the interpolation with the first frame is ok)
  - [html5] some issues on html5 depending on the backend used and the Library used.
  - [neko] if you have trouble with TileLayerLibrary, please update tilelayer with : https://github.com/matthewswallace/openfl-tilelayer/pull/5